Family Physician-Administrative Leadership Partnership

 Ontario’s healthcare system is undergoing a profound transformation—one that demands not only innovation in care delivery but also a new model of leadership.
 At the heart of this transformation is the need for strong, collaborative partnerships between family physicians and executive leads.

-The Ontario College of Family Physicians, in partnership with the Rotman School of Management, is pleased to launch the Family Physician-Administrative Leadership Partnership, a program that provides a unique opportunity for dyads to step away from day-to-day pressures and engage in deep, collaborative learning together.
+The Ontario College of Family Physicians, in partnership with the Rotman School of Management, developed the Family Physician-Administrative Leadership Partnership, a program that provides a unique opportunity for dyads to step away from day-to-day pressures and engage in deep, collaborative learning together.

 Through interactive sessions, real-world case studies and peer dialogue, participants will strengthen their collaboration, gain practical tools for leading in complexity and explore how to shape the future of healthcare in Ontario.
 This is more than a leadership program —it’s a catalyst for building resilient, high-performing partnerships that can lead change at both the organizational and system level.